 Gig Harbor Washington, Washington Corrections Center for Women

 Dance To Be Free has taught 3 teacher trainings at WCCW where they allowed us access to film in September of 2017 (getting permission to film in prison is a huge privilege).
-We are fortunate to have met the Superintendent of WCCW, Dona Zavislan as she was the former Warden of Denver Women’s Correctional Facility!
+We are deeply fortunate to have met the Superintendent of WCCW, Dona Zavislan as she was the former Warden of Denver Women’s Correctional Facility!
 Dona has since retired but continues to be a wonderful DTBF supporter!

 In 2017 we expanded into 3 women’s prisons in Arkansas in their medium and maximum facilities.
 There is little to no programming in these rural facilities due to their remote locations.
 We are returning in 2018 to offer our teacher trainings along with reinforcing the work we did with our original trainees.

 In 2018, DTBF expanded to 2 facilities in Hawaii, the maximum women’s prison on Oahu and the jail on Maui.
 We were given permission to film at both facilities during 3 teacher trainings.
 We hope to return in 2019!

 In May of 2018 DTBF expanded to Mississippi’s minimum security women’s prison in Flowood.
 We certified 22 women as dance teachers and met with the maximum security prison in Pearl, MS to schedule a teacher training in September of 2018.

 It costs about $5,000 to fund one full Teacher Training.
 Click the link to sponsor a prison today!

 Room and BoardSupport Dance To Be Free Staff lodging

 - Lucy and two volunteers need lodging while providing services to prisons for one week.

 - Our director Lucy Wallace will be traveling out of state to educate the inmates to become dance teachers over the course of one week per prison. $1400 pay to Lucy breaks down to $50 an hour over the course of 7 days.